aclifton-pillar/reactjs-setup-kata/README.md

 [Install yarn package management etc](https://yarnpkg.com/lang/en/docs/install/#mac-stable)

 ### Create new ReactJS app
 You can use npx which comes with npm, npm, or yarn to create a reactjs app.
-The yarn method words perfectly fine.
+The yarn method works perfectly fine.

 [Brief React Installation Instructions](https://facebook.github.io/create-react-app/docs/getting-started)